weiyuandu/Duckiebot/Reinforce-learning/readme.md

 ├── lane_keeping_1.py          # Obstacle Randomization Tool + Vision-PID Lane Keeping Baseline (can be run separately) ├── duckie_avoid_env.py        # RL Environment Wrapper: DuckieAvoidWrapper (Randomization + Rewards)
-└── train_ppo.py               # Training script: PPO (CnnPolicy) trained on DuckieAvoidWrapper
+└── train_ppo.py               # Training script: PPO (CnnPolicy) trained on DuckieAvoidWrapper └── train_ppo(1).py            # The second training script，Compared with the first one, the detection of the reward function result is added, and the relevant parameter change image is drawn.
 ```

 ---